Last Updated on September 10, 2020

 Any Alternatives to Google?

-comScore releases search engine market share stats every month.
-According to the latest report, Yahoo has a measly 10% share of online searches, and it’s expected to drop below that threshold soon.
-That’s no surprise as Bing has taken over as Yahoo’s search engine.
-Bing, while making some gains, has less than 19%.
+comScore releases search engine market share stats every year.
+According to the latest report, Yahoo has a measly 12.4% share of online searches, which shows it has rallied a little in recent years, with it previously as low as 9%.
+The same is also true of Bing who, while making some gains, has less than 25%.

-Regardless of which study you use, Google is the dominant player for desktop searches. comStock reports 67% search engine market share for Google, and Conductor states 85%.
-Bing is a distant second or third.
+Regardless of which study you use, Google is the dominant player for desktop searches. comStock reports 64% search engine market share for Google.
+Bing is a distant second or with Yahoo in third.
+But will it always be this way?

 Search Engine Market Share Mobile Stats

-With mobile device usage skyrocketing, how is the big G competing on the small screen?
-According to NetMarketShare, Google dominates the mobile device market for search… nearly 92%.
+With mobile device usage continually on the rise, how is Google competing on the small screen?
+According to NetMarketShare, Google dominates the mobile device market for search… nearly 97%.
 Note: this is real-time data with no sampling.
 Unlike comScore and Conductor, they use a sampling model to report their search engine market share stats.

 Not included in either comScore or Conductor monthly reports is YouTube.
 Owned by Google, YouTube has more than a billion users.
 40% of global viewers use mobile devices.